 Overall, 44 of the 1102 patients (4.0%) included in the two SIOPEN trials experienced Grade 3/4 neurotoxicities, with 27/1102 (2.45%) patients fulfilling the criteria of severe CNS neurotoxicity (Table 1).

-The majority of patients recovered, namely 39 of 44 (88.6%) including 22 patients presenting with severe CNS neurotoxicity.
+The majority of patients recovered, namely 33 of 38 (86.8%) including 16 patients presenting with severe CNS neurotoxicity; data were not available for 6 patients.
 Only 5/1102 (0.45%) patients presented with persistent and severe neurological deficits.
 The distribution and outcomes of all patients with Grade 3/4 neurotoxicity are shown in Table 2 and the clinical characteristics and management of all patients with severe CNS neurotoxicity are shown in Table 3.
 Case descriptions and therapeutic interventions are provided in the Supplemental Materials.

 Table 2.
 Distribution and outcome of patients with severe neurotoxicity in the LTI and HR-NBL1 (R2 and R4) study.